flame-cai/line-segmentation/README.md

 # CRAFT Powered Line-Segmentation

 ## Overview
-Robustly segmenting the text lines from a wide variety of Page Layouts (eg: newspapers, books, comics, receipts, manuscripts) is a hard problem.
+Robustly segmenting the text lines from a wide variety of Page Layouts (eg: newspapers, books, comics, receipts, manuscripts, stone inscriptions, coffee table books etc) is a hard problem.
 On the other hand, segmenting text lines from fully standardized page layouts has been solved (eg: Form-4A, Government of XYZ).

-Our method builds on the [CRAFT model](https://github.com/clovaai/CRAFT-pytorch) and finds a middle ground - it enables us to segment text lines from documents with variations (page size, curvy, handwritten lines, handwriting style, variation and size, calligraphy, ornamentation, page texture, and page color), as long as they meet a layout based selection criteria.
-We first bin the target documents based on their layours into different categories, and then write specific text line segmentation methods for each category.
+Our method builds on the [CRAFT model](https://github.com/clovaai/CRAFT-pytorch) and finds a middle ground - it enables us to segment text lines from documents with variations (curvy lines, handwritten lines, handwriting style, page size, calligraphy, ornamentation, page texture, and page color), as long as they meet a layout based selection criteria.
+We first bin the target documents based on their layouts into different categories, and then write specific text line segmentation methods for each category.

 **We learn that it is easier segment text lines using projection-profile based approches when the raw images are first passed through CRAFT to convert them into heatmaps.
 In other words, it is easier to work with CRAFT outputs(heatmaps) as compared to raw images.**